top of page

 white and beige outfits for family photo session on the beach

-Do Choose Clothes That Make You Feel Comfortable (this is MY NUMBER 1 TIP!)
+Do Choose Clothes That Make You Feel Comfortable (This is My Number 1 Tip!)

 • Wear something that reflects your everyday style.
-Your photos should capture the real you.
-So don't pick an outfit you wouldn’t normally wear.
+Your photos should capture the real you, so don’t pick an outfit you wouldn’t normally wear.

 • Consider the weather and location.
 Dress appropriately so you’re not too cold or too hot during your photography session.